 - Staff members who fall ill are encouraged to stay home and rest, even if there is no known contact with infected persons.

-- In the event that a confirmed COVID-19 case becomes present in the hospital, services will be suspended to ensure the safety of our clients.
-Contingency plans are in place to resume service as quickly as possible.
+- In the event that a confirmed COVID-19 case becomes present in the hospital, contingency plans are in place to ensure the safety of our clients and patients.
 We will work closely with our pet owners to ensure their pets receive necessary care if this should happen.

 Our standard practices include: